Purposeful Living

 2. “You’ve got this.”

-Before first days of school, big games, or the kinds of pursuits that make my kids feel nervous or insecure, I write encouraging notes and leave them where they will be found.
-I remind them, “You’ve got this!”
-They need to hear it.
+Before the first days of school, big games, or the kinds of pursuits that make my kids feel nervous or insecure, I write encouraging notes and leave them where they will be found.

 Life is hard, and the world can be critical.
-Let’s be the safe place where our children find a sense of identity and confidence.
-Click here for 10 one-liners to develop your child’s identity.
+Let’s be the safe places for our children to find identity and confidence.
+(Click here for 10 one-liners to develop your child’s identity.)

 3. “I’m proud of you for working so hard.”